DonnyCodes/NintendoSharp/README.md

 --Record your input and export it as an Emulator TAS.

-<b>TLDR:</b> Use any Nintendo Controller on any Nintendo console, or as a PC gamepad.
+<b>TLDR:</b> It lets you use any Nintendo Controller on any Nintendo console, or as a PC gamepad.

 <b>What it will do soon:</b>